alukosdev/ccsp/review/laws.md

 ---

 !!!warning
-This is a new page which is currently under revision.
+You've landed upon a new page being designed specifically for the latest exam objectives!
+This page is currently under revision.
 !!!

 # Laws